iVS3D/iVS3D/README.md

 To get started quickly, download a [prebuilt binary](#-ready-to-use-builds) from our releases and follow our [tutorial](doc/tutorial.md).

+For batch processing without opening the GUI, see the [headless CLI automation guide](doc/headless_cli.md).

 ## 🔍 Plugins 🧮

 There are currently 8 plugins implemented: